Sushil787/Single-Vendor-Travel/README.md

 ### Location & Mapping
 - **geolocator**: Provides real-time location tracking for users, assisting in calculating travel distances or nearby landmarks.
-- **open_route_service**: Supplies routing and navigation features within the app, allowing clients to find optimal travel routes and nearby attractions.
 - **latlong2**: Handles geographic location data, crucial for mapping functionalities and integrating with various geolocation-based services.
 - **flutter_osm_plugin** and **flutter_map**: Used for integrating interactive maps within the app, allowing users to view locations and itineraries visually on a map.

 ### Data Persistence & Caching
 - **hive** and **hive_flutter**: Provides lightweight, offline storage capabilities, which are ideal for storing small data sets like user preferences and session information.
-- **shared_preferences**: Used for storing simple key-value pairs such as user preferences or app settings.
-- **flutter_cache_manager**: Manages cached network images and other resources, improving performance by avoiding redundant network calls.

 ### User Interface & Experience
 - **google_fonts**: Allows for customizable fonts, enhancing the app’s design and readability.
 - **shimmer**: Provides a shimmer loading effect, creating an engaging placeholder while data is being loaded.
-- **flutter_svg**: Enables SVG rendering, useful for vector graphics and icons.
-- **flutter_screenutil**: Manages responsive UI design across different screen sizes and devices.
-- **ticket_widget**: Used for creating visual elements that resemble tickets, adding a travel-themed visual to booking details.
 - **panorama_viewer**: Allows users to explore panoramic images, enhancing user engagement with immersive visuals.

 ### Notifications & Updates